BIRD / new pets

-Conures enjoy a range of foods, including commercial birdseed, fruits and vegetables and occasional treats.
+Conures enjoy a range of foods, including pellets, commercial birdseed, fruits and vegetables and occasional treats.

 - Feed your conure dark, leafy greens, squash, berries, melons and other brightly colored fruits and vegetables.

-- Once a month, offer your bird scrambled or boiled egg, wheat pasta, beans and/or peas as a special treat.
+- Once a month, offer your bird wheat pasta and/or beans as a special treat.

-- Conures should have access to a cuttlebone or a mineral block at all times to help keep their beaks healthy.
+- Conures can have access to a cuttlebone to help keep their beaks healthy.

 - Your conure should have access to fresh, clean water at all times.